aliihsank/SuperPower-DB/README.md

 ## Database ##
 - This repo contains SQL files that creates database tables and fill them with default values
 - Also SQL files includes Stored Procedure definitions and usage of them
-- You can find more details in "Database" directory